Last Updated: 5/15/23 | May 15th, 2023

 7. Enjoy Kowloon Park

 To relax and soak up the sun, head to Kowloon Park.
-It’s a massive green space that spans over 13 hectares (32 acres) and is home to some relaxing Chinese gardens, ponds where you can feed ducks and other birds, an aviary, a fitness center, swimming pool, and lots of space to relax and watch the city go by.
+It’s a massive green space that spans over 32 acres and is home to some relaxing Chinese gardens, ponds where you can feed ducks and other birds, an aviary, a fitness center, a swimming pool, and lots of space to relax and watch the city go by.
 When the weather gets too hot (and it will!) come here to chill out in the shade.
 It’s one of the best places to people-watch in the city.

 22 Austin Rd, Tsim Sha Tsui, Kowloon, +852 2724 3344, lcsd.gov.hk.
 Open daily from 5am-12am.
 Admission is free.